 Governor Wolf Announces Opening of Another Compressed Natural Gas Fueling Station Under Public Private Partnership

-Harrisburg, PA – Governor Tom Wolf today announced the opening of the third of 29 Compressed Natural Gas (CNG) fueling stations planned as part of a Public Private Partnership.
+Harrisburg, PA – Governor Tom Wolf today announced the opening of the latest of 29 Compressed Natural Gas (CNG) fueling stations planned as part of a Public Private Partnership.

-Pennsylvania Department of Transportation (PennDOT) representatives joined officials from Trillium CNG, the Mid-Mon Valley Transportation Authority (MMVTA), and state and local officials in Donora today to mark opening of the facility.
-The event also celebrated the opening of the authority’s new operational facility made possible by federal, state and local investments.
+Pennsylvania Department of Transportation (PennDOT) representatives joined officials from Trillium CNG, rabbittrasnit and local officials in York to mark opening of the facility at 415 Zarfoss Drive.

 Through the $84.5 million statewide P3 project, Trillium will design, build, finance, operate and maintain CNG fueling stations at 29 public transit agency sites through a 20-year P3 agreement.
-Following other stations will be constructed over the next five years and Trillium is also making CNG-related upgrades to existing transit maintenance facilities.
+Other stations will be constructed over the next five years, and Trillium is also making CNG-related upgrades to existing transit maintenance facilities.

-As part of the conversion in Donora, the MMVTA will convert 24 buses and five paratransit buses to CNG, adding to their existing eight CNG buses.
-The authority estimates saving more than $150,000 annually based on current diesel costs and their diesel usage of roughly 185,000 gallons per year.
+As part of the conversion in York, rabbitransit will convert 54 diesel buses and 33 paratransit buses to CNG, adding to their existing single CNG bus.
+The authority estimates saving more than $500,000 annually based on current diesel costs and their diesel and gas usage of roughly 700,000 gallons per year.

 When the project is completed, the fueling stations will supply gas to more than 1,600 CNG buses at transit agencies across the state.
 To learn more about this and other P3 projects visit www.P3forPA.pa.gov.

-- Cambria County Transportation Authority, Johnstown Facility (2017), includes public fueling.
+- Cambria County Transportation Authority, Johnstown Facility), includes public fueling.